 Important note: smoking may offer a limited degree of protection in some individuals against the development of a small number of diseases, outlined below.
-However this information is of little relevance to public health, given that the amount of disease that tobacco may be said to prevent is insignificant in comparison with the far greater incidence of disease caused by smoking.
-Smoking kills one in two of its users.
+However, this information is of little relevance to public health, given that the amount of disease that tobacco may be said to prevent is insignificant in comparison with the far greater incidence of disease caused by smoking.
+Tobacco products kill one in two of their long-term users.
 1

 3.28.1 Ulcerative colitis

 Ulcerative colitis is a serious bowel disease in which the inner lining of the colon and rectum becomes inflamed and permanently damaged.5 Current smokers have a lower risk of developing ulcerative colitis, compared to non-smokers and ex-smokers,6 and according to the US Surgeon General, the evidence suggests that this protective relationship may be causal.
 A dose–response relationship has also been found, such that greater pack-years or numbers of cigarettes smoked per day were associated with a decreased risk of ulcerative colitis.7 Though, there is no evidence that smoking improves the disease outcomes of those with ulcerative colitis.8, 9 In addition, smokers have a greater risk of developing Crohn’s disease, another inflammatory disease of the bowel (see Section 3.12.2).
 Due to the devastating effects of tobacco use, smoking is not recommended as treatment for ulcerative colitis, even though one research study has canvassed this as an extreme possibility for ex-smokers with steroid-dependent and resistant ulcerative colitis.10